wso2-attic/asgardeo-auth-angular-sdk/samples/basic-usage/README.md

-# [WIP] Sample Angular Application for Basic Usage
+# Sample Angular Application for Basic Usage
 This sample application is developed to demonstrate basic usage of Asgardeo Auth Angular SDK.

-:construction:&ensp;&ensp;This sample application is a work in progress.
-Please do not use this yet!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.